Maddest-Lad/Linux-Utils/README.md

 ### `.path`
 file to house all of my export path and echo eval commands so that they're easily accessible and I can append to the file without concern for organization
+- `path <optional:directory>` adds the folder to `~/.path` and sources it in the current context, calling without an argument adds the $PWD to PATH

 ### `.bash_aliases`